 If you can make a match between an artist and an outlet yourself, you’re much more likely to be successful when approaching that outlet.
 Throwing everything at the wall and seeing what sticks isn’t a good strategy here – know who might be interested in your artist based on genre, history, and topics of conversation, and target particular places.

 On the other hand, what if your artist has been sampled by someone else?
 Or uploaded to and monetized by another person?
-In this case, it’s up to your report it or file a copyright claim, to make sure you and the artist are getting paid your dues.
+In this case, it’s up to you to report it or file a copyright claim, to make sure you and the artist are getting paid your dues.

 Your artists may be registered with their rights organisations, but as their label, it’s your responsibility to ensure that their released music is properly tagged and classified in order for them to be able to collect any of the proceeds.
 Exactly how it works isn’t for us to go into in this article, but it’s worth becoming familiar with how royalties work, and what your responsibilities are in this area.